WebInspectInc/obsidian-simple-template-importer/README.md

 This plugin currently imports all markdown files from a Zip file, and places .css files in the appropriate snippets folder.

+By default if there are any name conflicts this plugin will throw an error.
+If that happens you can either configure an "Import folder" in settings, or toggle the "overwrite files" setting (be careful with that though!)

 At the moment it _ignores_ plugins, but eventually I would like for it to support basic plugin management as well.

 I wish Obsidian had one-click installation of templates, like Notion does.
 But until they do, this is at least a little easier than the regular process.